fusion809/fusion809.github.io-old2/_posts/2016/03/PKG/02-terminology.md

 ## Terminology
 In this post I will use several terms that are not explained in [the glossary](/glossary/), this section will (hopefully) explain them so that everyone knows what I mean when I use each of them.
 If this section, or any other section of this post, is confusing please [contact me](/contributing/) and tell me.
-I am afraid I am not a mind-reader, so I need you to tell me if something is wrong.
+I am afraid I am not perfect, or a mind-reader, so I need you to tell me if something is wrong or if I omitted some important information.

 ### Package Building
 **Building a package** will be used to refer to the process of compiling, or otherwise making a package's source code executable, usually so that some file inside (usually a shell script or file written in object code) can be executed in order to start the program the package is for.